Christ Episcopal Church (Reading, Pennsylvania): 1800s

 In 1873, vestry rooms were added, as were rooms for the rector and choir, and the chancel was enlarged by sixteen feet.
-That same year, according to Montgomery, family members of the late Isaac Eckert, a former congregant at Christ Episcopal, presented church leaders with a gift of "a full chime of ten bells" in memory of Eckert, who had died on December 13, 1873.
+That same year, according to Montgomery, family members of the late Isaac Eckert, a former congregant at Christ Episcopal (then Christ Cathedral), presented church leaders with a gift of "a full chime of ten bells" in memory of Eckert, who had died on December 13, 1873.
 The chimes were subsequently installed in the church's Gothic spire.
-The bells, which were manufactured by Maneeley of Troy, New York, weighed 5,600 pounds, and were operated by a system of pedals.
+The bells, which were manufactured by the Meneely Bell Foundry of West Troy, New York, weighed a total of 10,109 pounds, and were operated by a system of pedals.

 In 1881, the estate of former congregant Lucretia Dash Wood provided the funds necessary for church leaders to add a new parish building with classrooms and a chapel.
 As the church grew in size, physically, it also grew in stature, culturally, becoming the location choice for worship, marriages, funerals, and other key events in the lives of multiple, prominent members of Berks County society.
 Vestry member rosters during the 1880s included: Henry S. Eckert, Issaac Hiester, Richmond L. Jones, De Benneville Randolph Keim, Henry M. Keim, Jacob Knabb, the publisher and editor of the Reading Times newspaper, William R. McIlvain, Edward D. Smith, P. R. Stetson, Joseph Lybrand Stichter, a prominent merchant and civic leader who served on the boards of directors of the Reading Cotton Factory and multiple railroad lines, and who also played a key role in establishing the first telegraph line between Reading and Philadelphia, Thomas D. Stichter, W. Murray Weidman, and Henry Wiegel.

 Easter services were held "on Good Friday, and every day of Passion Week" in 1881, and described as follows by the Reading Times and Dispatch:

 "The rite of confirmation will be administered by Bishop Howe this (Saturday) evening, and Easter services, with communion, on Easter Sunday at 10 a.m. conducted by the Rector, Rev. Wm.
 P. Orrick, assisted by the Bishop.